 Among them, Lazo wanted to talk about the history of the University, from the Pontifical University to the present day, to show the people who were participating in this project and, above all, to have allegorical motifs concerning science and research.
 Depending on where the murals were to be placed, the theme was chosen.

 The painters and architects had a term for it: plastic integration, they worked together so that architecture and plastic would merge, so they did not see themselves as alien.
 In addition, for them, the landscape was very important, the mirror of water is part of how the mural integrates with the landscape.
 Chávez Morado had the Plastic Integration Workshop at the Esmeralda School, and with his students, he discussed the best ways to improve that aspect.

 It must have been very impressive to see it without all these modifications that were made over the years.
-In the Historical Archive of the UNAM, there are some very nice pictures of the central campus, where you can see it from a distance and it was quite impressive.
+In the Historical Archive of the UNAM, there are some very nice pictures of the central campus, which you can see from a distance and it was quite impressive.

 Quetzalcoatl - Prometheus: Two Allegories For Science

 Figures comparable for the benefits they brought to mankind: Jorge Alberto Barajas, postgraduate in Art History, UNAM

 As we walk through Ciudad Universitaria and observe the images that inhabit its walls, we might be surprised to find elements as disparate as a jaguar in full jump, a raft in the shape of a snake, a female entity in blue, or an atomic model floating radiantly.